Bathroom guide

 Pros

-- Easy to use in small bathrooms
+- Easy to use in tight bathroom corners

-- Good for low-maintenance storage
+- Good for low-maintenance rental setups

 Cons